The journey of life and love and faith is supposed to progress along a clear freeway on a perfect summers day, in a German car on auto-cruise.

 Unfortunately, we discover quite quickly that the journey upon which we have embarked is actually leading us along arduous, circuitous country lanes, through variable conditions, in a French car with a dodgy radio and an unreliable GPS on muck-spreading day.

-For entire weeks we suspect we are heading in the wrong direction.
-The only radio station we can pick up is playing experimental Jazz.
+For entire weeks we suspect we are heading in the wrong direction and the only radio station we can pick up is experimental Jazz.

 We plunge into valleys so deep that the sun is obscured from the sky and then, occasionally, unexpectedly crest hills round bends and suddenly see the shining road miles ahead.
 But only for a few fleeting moments, until we descend again into the twists and turns of the valley below.

-But a few perverse pilgrims persevere.
-They learn to read old-fashioned paper maps, and to cherish the unexpected views around each unpredictable turn.
-They even learn to appreciate experimental jazz and the vagueries of French engineering.
-In short, they learn to relax and enjoy the absurdity of the journey without always having to be right, or in charge, or in front, or efficient.
+But a few perverse pilgrims turn to old-fashioned paper maps.
+They learn to cherish unexpected views, experimental jazz and the vagueries of French engineering.
+Relaxing into the absurdity of the journey they relinquish the need to be right, or in charge, or in front, or efficient.

-And we have seen the old folks in their Renaults and their Peugeots and their 2-CV’s, smiling and waving at the shiny, German cars speeding past, laughing at the dents in their own vehicle (kicked more than once), pausing and pointing regularly at the latest view, enthusing often about the relative merits of bebop, avant-garde and European Free jazz (as if they’d never even heard of Bowie or The Beatles or Bach’s Mass in B Minor).
+These old folks pause to picnic beside their ancient Renaults, their dented Peugeots, their rusty 2-CV’s, waving at the German cars speeding past, discussing bebop and avant-garde (as if they’d never even heard of Bowie or The Beatles or Bach’s Mass in B Minor).

 Their GPS is off.
 The map is buried somewhere on the back seat.
 It’s as if they have reached their destination already while still in motion.
-It’s as if the journey itself has become their greatest joy.
+And along the way these scribbled roads, this disappointing sunset, this blemished reality has become their greatest joy.